PhD, University of Michigan, 2018

 As a scholar of literature and a mountaineer, I am deeply invested in understanding embodiment, difference, and even as I use it, the tool that enables me to think about these and much else: language.

 My writing has appeared or is forthcoming in Milton Studies, Shakespeare Bulletin, postmedieval, The Himalayan Journal, and various edited collections.
-This work has been supported over the years by the University of Michigan‘s Rackham Graduate School and Institute for Research on Women and Gender, the Folger Shakespeare Library, and the SSHRC (Social Sciences and Humanities Research Council of Canada) project Early Modern Conversions.
+This work has been supported over the years by the University of Michigan‘s Rackham Graduate School, Department of English Language and Literature, and Institute for Research on Women and Gender; the Folger Shakespeare Library; the SSHRC (Social Sciences and Humanities Research Council of Canada) project Early Modern Conversions; the Huntington Library; and The Women’s Place at The Ohio State University.

 My first monograph–whose manuscript is nearing completion–is entitled Milton’s Blind Language and is a study of the workings of blindness towards the making of John Milton’s poetic language in his years of approaching and complete loss of sight.
 I examine Milton’s psalm translations in his years of going blind, his later sonnets, and his last great poetic works, Paradise Lost, Paradise Regained, and Samson Agonistes.